MRCIEU/predicting-ALSPAC-dropout/README.md

-# Predicting study dropout / non participation in ALSPAC
+# Predicting study dropout / non-participation in ALSPAC

 ## Project Overview
 The aim of this project is to assess participant dropout rates at age 11 in the Avon Longitudinal Study of Parents and Children (ALSPAC) by employing machine learning and statistical methods.
 The study's findings support the utility of targeted interventions to enhance retention rates in ALSPAC and potentially other longitudinal studies.
 A high Pearson correlation of 0.98 between clinic and questionnaire data lends credence to the consistency of these predictors.